 Untreated diabetes can lead to neuropathy, or nerve damage, which can cause numbness, pain, and other symptoms in your legs and feet.
 The experienced podiatrists at Premier Foot & Ankle Center treat the foot and ankle complications of diabetes, including neuropathy.
-For your convenience, there are offices in McKinney, Dallas, Frisco, Allen, Mesquite, Celina, and Plano, Texas.
+For your convenience, there are offices in McKinney, Dallas, Frisco, Mesquite, Celina, Sherman, Irving, and Plano, Texas.
 For more information about neuropathy and diabetic foot care, schedule an appointment online or over the phone.

 Neuropathy is a general term for nerve damage or nerve disease.
 Peripheral neuropathy refers to damage to your peripheral nerves that send signals from your brain and spinal cord to your limbs.
 A common complication of diabetes, neuropathy can cause problems with your feet, legs, hands, and arms.